Saint Barbara: Eastern Europe, Eastern Orthodox Church

-The event takes place annually on December 3, 4, 5 and 11, May 27 and July 27.
-December 4 represents the date of the martyrdom of the saint, May 27 is the feast of the patronage of Santa Barbara during which the miracle of the stopping of the eruption of Etna in 1780 is remembered, while July 27 is the feast of the arrival of the relics that were brought to Paternò in 1576.
-The feast of Santa Barbara is one of the most beautiful Catholic feasts in Italy.

 The Order of Saint Barbara

 The United States Army Field Artillery Association and the United States Army Air Defense Artillery Association maintain the Order of Saint Barbara as an honorary military society of the United States Army Field Artillery and the United States Army Air Defense Artillery.
 Members of both the United States Army and United States Marine Corps, along with their military and civilian supporters, are eligible for membership.

+Saint Barbara's Day

+In many mining communities, families follow the custom of the "Barbara branch".
+On December 4 cherry tree sprigs are cut and placed in a vase filled with water close to the light.
+After about 21 days, these branches blossom.
+In the Westerwald, the Barbara sprigs were regarded as a symbol of Christmas.